You are hereHome >

 Reports: The CFPB Gets Results for Consumers

-Updated April 2017 (scroll down for new report: Medical Debt Malpractice)
+Updated June 2017 (scroll down for new report: Protecting Those Who Serve (Military Complaints)

 The mission of the Consumer Financial Protection Bureau (CFPB) is to identify dangerous and unfair financial practices, educate consumers about these practices, and regulate the financial institutions that perpetuate them.